What is Infertility?

 Approximately 85% of women will become pregnant within one year of trying.
 Only an additional 7% of couples will conceive in the second year.
 Based on these results, infertility is defined as the inability to conceive within 12 months.

 The most common causes of Infertility

 Advancing Maternal Age: As women age, the number of eggs they produce and the egg quality decreases at a rapid rate.

 Ovulation disorders: Normal and regular ovulation (the release of a mature egg) is essential for women to conceive naturally.
 There are many disorders that may impact the ability for a woman to ovulate normally.
-The most common disorders impacting ovulation include PCOS (link to past written PCOS article).
+The most common disorders impacting ovulation include PCOS.
 Ovulation can be detected by keeping a menstrual calendar or using an ovulation predictor kit.